In this tutorial, we will explore how to determine the toggle bits within a number excluding the initial and final bits using C++.

 Approach 1: Using XOR

-The solution is XOR of the produced and original numbers.
-It's important to note that combining 1 with a number toggles the number.
+The result is the XOR operation between the generated and initial numbers.
+It's crucial to highlight that pairing 1 with a number flips the number.

 Example 1: